 The Codes and Protocols, included in Part 5 of the Constitution, have been reviewed.
-However the Code of Conduct for Employees has not been included in this review having only recently been approved following a review.
+However the Code of Conduct for Employees has not been included as it has only recently been approved following a review.

-The following Codes and Protocols have been reviewed:-
+The following Codes and Protocols have been reviewed in order to improve clarity and consistency:-